Clipping Mask in InDesign | Easy Guide for Learners

-How To Make A Clipping Mask in InDesign
+How To Make A Clipping Mask In InDesign

 A clipping mask in InDesign is a fundamental image editing method for selective adjustments.
 The photo editors must know the processes of creating a clipping mask.
 That’s why getting an in-depth understanding of the on-clipping mask is essential.